haskell-beam/beam/docs/tutorials/tutorial1.md

 ## Teaching Beam about our table

-We've defined a type that can represent our the data in our table.
+We've defined a type that can represent the data in our table.
 Now, let's inform beam that we'd like to use `UserT` as a table.

 All beam tables need to implement the `Beamable` type class.
 Due to GHC's